-You will be given painkillers to help reduce any pain and discomfort.
-If you feel sick after the anaesthetic, your nurse will be able to give you medicine to help relieve this.
+You'll be given painkillers to help reduce any pain and discomfort.
+If you feel sick after the anaesthetic, your nurse can give you medicine to help relieve this.

-You may have a drip in your arm and a catheter (a small tube that drains urine from your bladder into a collection bag).
+- a catheter – a small tube that drains urine from your bladder into a collection bag

-If you had an abdominal hysterectomy, you may also have a drainage tube in your abdomen to take away any blood from beneath your wound.
-These tubes will usually stay in place for one to two days.
+- a drainage tube in your abdomen (if you've had an abdominal hysterectomy) to take away any blood from beneath your wound – these tubes usually stay in place for one to two days

-This is to minimise the risk of any bleeding after the operation and will usually stay in place for 24 hours.
-You may find it slightly uncomfortable and feel like you need to empty your bowels (do a poo).
+You may also be slightly uncomfortable and feel like you need to empty your bowels (do a poo).

-The day after your operation, you will be encouraged to take a short walk.
+The day after your operation, you'll be encouraged to take a short walk.
 This helps your blood to flow normally, reducing the risk of complications developing, such as blood clots in your legs (deep vein thrombosis).